 “The greatest oak was once a little nut that held its ground.” – Author unknown

 There are other practices to accelerate resilience and brain change including presence (mindfulness) to prime receptivity of the brain and perseverance to create and install change.
-Bouncing Back: The Neuroscience of Resilience and Well-Being, is full of specifics about the neuroscience of resilience and many exercises for you to add to your toolbox.
+Linda’s book is full of specifics about the neuroscience of resilience and many exercises for you to add to your toolbox.2